 The Haley Group, LLC is a food manufacture representative that manages the vendor relationships at a food distributor's corporate level.
 The Haley Group also provides their suppliers with guidance and assistance as needed at the distributor's regional and divisional level.
 The Haley Group provides these services in exchange for a combination of monthly retainers and percentages of future sales of client products.
-On November 2, 2012, the Company entered into an asset purchase agreement (the "Haley Acquisition Agreement") with Haley Group, LLC whereby the Company acquired all existing contracts between Haley Group and its customers for the following consideration: 300,000 shares (post reverse-split) of the Company's common stock; 150,000 shares (post reverse-split) of which vest in one year under certain conditions; options to purchase 100,000 shares (post reverse-split) of the Company's common stock at a price of \$0.44 per share (post reverse-split); and \$20,000 cash contingent upon the attainment of future revenue milestones.
+On November 2, 2012, the Company entered into an asset purchase agreement (the "Haley Acquisition Agreement") with Haley Group, LLC whereby the Company acquired all existing contracts between Haley Group and its customers for the following consideration: 300,000 shares of the Company's common stock; 150,000 shares of which vest immediately and 150,000 shares of which vest in one year under certain conditions; options to purchase 100,000 shares of the Company's common stock at a price of \$0.44 per share; and \$20,000 cash contingent upon the attainment of future revenue milestones.
 The Haley Acquisition was valued at a total cost of \$119,645.
-This intangible fair value of the purchase amount was allocated to Haley Group's customer relationships and capitalized accordingly on the Company's balance sheet at March 31, 2013 and is being amortized over 3 years.
-During the three months ended March 31, 2013, the Company charged the amount of \$9,970 to operations related to the amortization of these intangible assets.
+This intangible fair value of the purchase amount was allocated to Haley Group's customer relationships and capitalized accordingly on the Company's balance sheet at June 30, 2013 and is being amortized over 3 years.
+During the three and six months ended June 30, 2013, the Company charged the amount of \$9,970 and \$19,941 to operations, respectively, related to the amortization of these intangible assets.